 ELECTRICITY NETWORK

-Mutual Energy owns and operates the Moyle Interconnector – a High Voltage Direct Current (HVDC) connection between Northern Ireland and Scotland.
+Mutual Energy owns and operates the Moyle Interconnector – a High Voltage Direct Current (HVDC) connection between Islandmagee in Northern Ireland and Auchencrosh in Scotland.

-It is made up of two 250MW cables and can operate in either direction, providing a total connection of 500MW between the all-Ireland Single Electricity Market and the GB market.
-The interconnector can transfer power between the two markets in both directions.
+The Moyle Interconnector was initially commissioned in 2001 and entered commercial operation in 2002.
+It is made up of two 250MW cables that can operate in either direction, providing a total connection of 500MW between the all-Ireland Single Electricity Market (SEM) and the GB market.

 TRADING ACROSS THE MOYLE INTERCONNECTOR

-The Moyle Interconnector is a High Voltage Direct Current (HVDC) connection between Northern Ireland and Scotland.
-It is made up of two 250MW cables and can operate in either direction, providing a total connection of 500MW between the all-Ireland Single Electricity Market and the GB market.
-Since 1 st October 2018, with the arrival of the new I-SEM market on the island of Ireland, the SEM and GB markets are coupled, meaning the physical interconnector flows are determined by the relative prices in the two connected markets.
-Previously, long-term transmission rights were allocated in the form of Financial Transmission Rights (FTRs) which paid out the positive day-ahead price difference between the SEM and GB markets to holders.
-These arrangements were underpinned by the UK’s participation in the EU’s Single Day Ahead Coupling (“SDAC”).
-Interconnectors to GB, including Moyle, are no longer able to participate in SDAC as of 1st January 2021, and therefore FTRs are not currently offered.
-Now Moyle interconnector capacity will be made solely available for allocation in two coupled intraday auctions between the SEM and GB.
-Market parties in the SEM may access these auctions via SEMOpx whilst GB market parties can access them via either the EPEX SPOT or Nord Pool power exchanges.
+The SEM and GB wholesale electricity markets are “coupled”, meaning the physical interconnector flows are determined by the relative prices in the two connected markets.
+Moyle interconnector capacity is solely available for allocation in two coupled intraday auctions between the SEM and GB.
+Market participants in the SEM may access these auctions via SEMOpx, while GB market parties can access them via either the EPEX SPOT or Nord Pool power exchanges.
 More information on these coupled intraday auctions can be found on the SEMOpx website.

 MOYLE CAPACITY